datakurre/robotframework-wavelibrary/README.rst

 ================================

 WAVE is an accessibility analyzing service and Firefox add-on created by WebAIM.
-This library provides Robot Framework resources for executing automated analyzes with the Firefox add-on.
+This library provides a few Robot Framework resources for executing automated analyzes with the Firefox add-on.

-(This package includes a Firefox profile with WAVE toolbar extension installed.)
+(This package includes a Firefox profile with The WAVE Toolbar extension installed.
+The WAVE toolbar, its interface elements, design elements, functionality, and underlying code are © WebAIM.
+Distribution of the extension with this library is done a permission from WebAIM.)

 ::